How fast does it take for your website to load?

 As you’ve just seen, each file on your site increases the loading time.

-I recommend trying the WordPress Rocket plugin or a similar program:
+We recommend trying the WordPress Rocket plugin or a similar program:

 As you can see, this plugin makes it easy for you to minify and combine these files with just a few clicks.